-While not at Calvin, I enjoy spending time outdoors with my family, waterboating, swimming, biking, and hiking.
-An avid music lover, I can often be found at various concerts around Grand Rapids or dancing (badly) to music in my office.
+While not at Calvin, he enjoys spending time outdoors with his family, boating, swimming, biking, and hiking.
+An avid music lover, he is often found at various concerts around Grand Rapids or dancing (badly) to music in his office.

 - BIOL-123 - Living Systems